 Severe winter weather can cause a whole range of problems and many Brits end up having to devote a lot of time to ‘winterizing’ their homes, cars and gardens to prepare for the hazards of the season.
 However, as Britain braces itself for ‘the worst winter in decades’ there’s at least one thing you can cross off your to-do list

 Once the dormant season is well and truly upon us, those of us with artificial turf can breathe a sigh of relief that we are not battling with the detrimental effects that cold weather can have on a natural garden.

 Winter can be the most unpredictable season, but even as temperatures drop below zero and snow and ice descend on the lawn, you can be assured that artificial grass won’t fade and will hold its vibrant green colour all season long.

 Below is a short guide to keeping your artificial lawn in perfect condition this winter:

-As trees and shrubs grow bare, its inevitable you will get some leaf build up on your artificial lawn.
+As trees and shrubs grow bare, it is inevitable you will get some leaf to build upon your artificial lawn.
 Even when the leaves are wet you can simply rake them off with ease without causing any damage to the turf.
 Even if you are unable to tend to your garden regularly, one brush a month is enough to keep your lawn looking immaculate.

 Spreading salt during winter may interfere with the drainage system of your artificial lawn.